AlexPaiva/url-shortner/README.md

-# URL Shortner
+# My Awesome URL Shortner

-This is a URL Shortner project using Symfony for the backend and Vue.js for the frontend.
+This project is a full-stack URL shortener application built with Symfony (backend) and Vue.js (frontend).

 ## Prerequisites

 - Node.js and npm
 - PHP and Composer
+- Symfony CLI
 - MySQL

 ## Getting Started